Funeral Directors Category: West Midlands

 At the end of the corridor, past the little kitchen and loo is the room where you can spend time with the person who has died, a simple space with natural daylight spilling through the partially frosted window, and state of the art lighting that can be used in the evenings and winter months.

-During June Carrie and Fran held a series of open days, during which visitors could look round all of the premises (they locked the fridge and removed names from the whiteboard to ensure privacy, then opened the mortuary doors to anyone wanting to look inside) or join free drop in sessions or a Death Cafe – having premises of their own now has opened up so many possibilities, and they are determined to make the best use of them for awareness raising, gatherings and generally continuing their work to demystify death.
+When they opened the premises, Carrie and Fran held a series of open days, during which visitors could look round all of the premises (they locked the fridge and removed names from the whiteboard to ensure privacy, then opened the mortuary doors to anyone wanting to look inside) or join free drop in sessions or a Death Cafe – having premises of their own has opened up so many possibilities, and they are determined to make the best use of them for awareness raising, gatherings and generally continuing their work to demystify death.

 Making sure that you know what your choices are, and supporting you whatever these might be.
-Both Carrie and Fran are completely honest and transparent, and will answer any questions you might have and listen carefully to make sure that they completely understand what you want.
+All of the team are completely honest and transparent, and will answer any questions you might have and listen carefully to make sure that they completely understand what you want.

 A Natural Undertaking is the only funeral company in Birmingham to proactively offer a broad range of green and environmental options but they arrange all kinds of funerals – they don’t make any assumptions about what might be right for you.